geotrev/bulba/README.md

 #### Configuration Options

-Each option in the configuration is optional.
+The configuration is optional.
 Simply setting the property configuration to an empty object - `{}` - will be enough to upgrade it.

+If you wish to enumerate the property with more detail, these are the options currently available:

 - `default` (string|function): Can be a primitive value, or callback which computes the final value.
 The callback receives the `this` of your component, or the HTML element itself.
 Useful for computing from attributes or other methods on your component (accessed via `this.constructor`).
 - `type` (string): If given, compares with the [`typeof`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof) evaluation of the value.
 Default values are checked, too.